Control relationship disclosure monitor

 We review together.
 If it's a fit, we propose a production plan.
 If not, no obligation.Do you verify identities?

-No. We reflect exactly what's disclosed in SEC filings—no enrichment, validation, or inference of identity, authority, or intent.
-We don't provide compliance verdicts or maintain a people database.Why this matters
+No. We reflect what is disclosed in SEC filings without enrichment, validation, or inference of identity, authority, or intent.
+We do not provide compliance verdicts or maintain a people database.Why teams use this

 For compliance

-Answer 'who was disclosed as involved?' with timestamped proof.02
+Answer 'who was disclosed as involved?' with timestamped proof.For systems